BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Better Loot Mod/README.md

   legendaries on it?
 Mull it over.
 * Check Lootbug drops
-* I suspect that most everything that drops from the `UltimateBadassEnemyGunsAndGear` pool does so multiple times; we may want to nerf that a bit, or see about limiting the number of spawns for the more extreme enemies.
+* I suspect that most everything that drops from the `UltimateBadassEnemyGunsAndGear` pool does so ultiple times; we may want to nerf that a bit, or see about limiting the number of spawns for the more extreme enemies.
 * Relatedly, I seem to recall that badasses might be more common in TPS in general, may need to nerf that drop pool a bit, too.
 * Swagman drop pool - we're altering `GD_Itempools.Runnables.Pool_ScavWastelandWalker`
   but UCP alters `GD_Itempools.Runnables.Pool_ScavBadassSpacemanMidget`...
-* Check on usage of `GD_Itempools.DropWeights.DropODDS_BossUniqueRares` in "regular" enemies, 'cause it seems to be used more frequently in TPS.
-Probably will have to nerf some things.
-  * UCP makes further use of this.
-See `Loot changes 2.0` for various examples;
-    check for those and maybe put in some compat hotfixes.
 * I've done most of the initial construction of this using my extracted TPS data which didn't include Holodome Onslaught, so it's possible I'm missing some stuff from there.
 Check that out...